Olga F. Linares

-Olga Francesca Linares (November 10, 1936 – December 2, 2014; formerly Olga Linares de Sapir) was a Panamanian–American academic anthropologist and archaeologist, and senior staff scientist (emerita) at the Smithsonian Tropical Research Institute (STRI) in Panama, who have supported much of her research throughout her career.
+Olga Francesca Linares (November 10, 1936 – December 2, 2014; formerly Olga Linares de Sapir) was a Panamanian–American academic anthropologist and archaeologist, and senior staff scientist (emerita) at the Smithsonian Tropical Research Institute (STRI) in Panama, who supported much of her research throughout her career.
 She is well known for her work on the cultural ecology of Panama, and more recently in the Casamance region of Southern Senegal.
 She is also concerned with the social organization of agrarian systems as well as the relationship between "ecology, political economy, migration and the changing dynamics of food production among rural peoples living in tropical regions".

 Family

-Olga Linares was born November 10, 1936 in the city of David, Panama, the daughter of Francisco (Frank) Esteban Linares and Olga Tribaldos de Linares., She married her second husband Martin Moynihan, founding director of the Smithsonian Tropical Research Institute (STRI) and animal behaviorist, in 1973.
-Moynihan passed away on December 3, 1996.
+Olga Linares was born November 10, 1936, in the city of David, Panama, the daughter of Francisco (Frank) Esteban Linares and Olga Tribaldos de Linares., She married her second husband Martin Moynihan, founding director of the Smithsonian Tropical Research Institute (STRI) and animal behaviorist, in 1973.
+Moynihan died on December 3, 1996.
 After having been widowed for many years, Linares married Fenwick “Fen” C. Riley in 2006 and lived in Panama until their deaths a few months apart in 2014.

 Educational background and training

 Early education

-Linares received her B.A. in Anthropology from Vassar College in 1958 and later completed her Ph.D. in anthropology from Harvard University in 1964.
+Linares received her A.B. in Anthropology from Vassar College in 1958 and later completed her Ph.D. in anthropology from Harvard University in 1964.

 Career related

 Linares served as an instructor of anthropology at Harvard University in Cambridge, Massachusetts in 1964 and a lecturer of anthropology at the University of Pennsylvania in Philadelphia from 1966 to 1971.
 She also was a visiting associate professor at the University of Texas, Austin in 1974.
 Linares worked as a fellow at the Center for Advanced Study at Stanford University in California, from 1979 to 1980 and as a visiting professor in 1982.
 Later she was a fellow at St. John's overseas at Cambridge University in England from 1986 to 1987.
 In 2002 she was a trustee for the International Plant Genetic Resources Institute in Rome in 2002.

-Linares retired in 2008 as senior research scientist at STRI, after an association at the institute lasting some 35 years.
+Linares retired in 2008, as senior research scientist at STRI, after an association at the institute lasting some 35 years.
 She retained status as scientist emerita with the STRI scientific faculty.